mhonert/chess/README.md

 Wasabi - a WebAssembly Chess Engine written in [AssemblyScript](https://github.com/AssemblyScript/assemblyscript).

-It runs as a standalone UCI chess engine or embedded as a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) in a React web app.
+It runs as a standalone UCI chess engine or as a [React](https://reactjs.org/) app in the browser.
+The web app embeds the engine using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to run all calculations in the background without blocking the main thread for the UI.

 ![Screenshot](chess_screenshot.png)